Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/Transform.md

 By default, mapped `tsv` files are created in the folder `output_data` within your current working directory.
 !!! tip
-    To specify a different output folder, use the command line argument `--output-folder` when running `coconnect map run`
+    To specify a different output folder, use the command line argument `--output-folder` when running `carrot map run`

 Log files are also created in a subdirectory of the output folder, for example:
 ```